singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

-The above assumes that you've installed the software, and have already added the modules folder to be seen by LMOD.
+The above assumes that you've installed the software, and have already added the modules folder to be seen by your module software.
 This step is shown in detail in the next section.